 What funding is available?

-There is currently a bursary available for practices supporting a TNA.
+There is currently a bursary available for practices supporting a Student Nursing Associate, this is confirmed annually by NHSE.

-The course is an apprenticeship and there are 3 ways this may be funded – please see the HCV Apprenticeship Toolkit below.
+The course is an apprenticeship and there are 3 ways this may be funded – for more information on this please see the Apprenticeship Information page.

 How can I find out more or express interest?